spencerhowell/chp-eportfolio/reflection-posts/ceb-reflection.md

 ---
 layout: default
 ---
-# What Becoming An Event Planner Taught Me
+# What Planning Student Events Taught Me

 *My experience as a member of the Campus Events Board*